adamprice97/OrthograhicalNeighborProblem/README.md

 ### Breadth-First Search

-Using breadth-first minimises the amount of time the ‘Find Orthographical Neighbors’ code will need to be run as the first solution to be found will also be the shortest (at least joined equally shortest).
+Using a breadth-first search minimises the amount of time the ‘Find Orthographical Neighbors’ code will need to be run as the first solution to be found will also be the shortest (at least joined equally shortest).

-The search creates a tree as it searches by creating a dictionary file that links child nodes to its parent.
-When the end word is discovered the dictionary file used in a backtrace to produce the path taken from the start to the end word.
+The search creates a tree as it searches by creating a dictionary structure that links child nodes to its parent.
+When the end word is discovered the dictionary structure is used in a backtrace to produce the path taken from the start to the end word.

 ## Testing
 Minimal unit testing has been implemented.
 Far more could be done with this, but I have shown how unit testing could be applied to the solution.